 The Yule Log

 In more recent times, the Yule log was a partially charred log from the prior year’s fire.
 The log was kept for a year to protect the home from fires.
 The log was then brought out during Christmas, and very ceremoniously lit and burned.
-The whole event is steeped in ceremony that varied by family and culture.
+The whole event is a ceremony that varied by family and culture.

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day, or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a very frequent basis.
-At Holiday Insights we strive to thoroughly research and report details of each one as accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new.
+People and organizations are creating new holidays regularly.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.